 2018

-The five CSPCCs transitioned from ISO 9001:2008 and collectively earned ISO 9001:2015 certification for quality management.
-VA CSP NAVIGATE announced in 2018 that it has formed a partnership with the National Cancer Institute (NCI) which will provide more access to the latest treatment options for VA patients with cancer.
+The five CSP Coordinating Centers transitioned from ISO 9001:2008 and collectively earned ISO 9001:2015 certification for quality management.
+VA CSP NAVIGATE announced that it formed a partnership with the National Cancer Institute (NCI) to provide more access to the latest treatment options for VA patients with cancer.

 2012